12-year-old killed in wrong-way crash on highway

 Police said a white Ford F-150 that was traveling northbound in the southbound lanes collided with a red Mitsubishi Galant and a black Chevy Suburban at around 7:35 a.m.

-All three drivers and three passengers of the Suburban were rushed to a hospital.
+All three drivers and four passengers in the Suburban were rushed to a hospital.
 Webb, who was a passenger in the Suburban, was later pronounced dead.

-What we're learning about the at-fault driver + how the victim's community is coming together to help her family, on Channel 2 Action News at 5 p.m.
+Webb was in the car with her mom, younger brother and two sisters.
+The family was on their way home from dropping off Webb’s dad at Hartsfield-Jackson Airport.

+Now, an entire community is now pitching in to help the Webb family.

 TRENDING STORIES